 This platform is designed to facilitate outreach service by publicly engaged scholars, researchers, thinkers, and professionals to speak-out on issues of significant public interest.

 To be published by Islamic Societies Review, you must be currently (or had been) employed as a researcher and/or instructor with a college or research institution with research and teaching interests focusing on Islamic and Southwest Asia and North Africa studies.
 Ph.D., MA, and undergraduate students currently attending a university are also invited to submit their work; please use your university-provided email address when submitting your work.

 Authors may limit access to their work to subscribers only.
-Both authors and readers may need to register to access all the content of ISR.
-Registered readers will be able able to comment on articles, registered authors will be able to publish their own articles and comment on articles published by others.
-Both authors and readers can create groups forums and discuss topics in private and/or in public.
+Both authors and readers may need to register to access some of the content of ISR.
+Registered readers are able to comment on articles, registered authors will be able to publish their own articles and comment on articles published by others.
+Both authors and readers can create groups, forums and discuss topics in private and/or in public.

-Islamic Societies Review provides safe and secure space for authors and readers to explain and comment on critical issues related to Islamic thought, institutions, and societies.
+Islamic Societies Review provides space for authors and readers to explain and comment on critical issues related to Islamic thought, institutions, and societies.

 Another source of support comes from some of our authors who give ISR explicit consent to restrict some or all of their submitted works to subscribers who contribute an annual donation only.
 The restricted access can be set to take effect upon publication or after specific time period had passed.
 The default publishing option is for articles and research notes to be published unrestricted (anyone can read, but only registered readers can comment) for one year, a period after which an article may be archived for subscribers only, especially if the content uses large bandwidth or other assets.

 Authors (or their representatives) may republish relevant articles that were initially published elsewhere provided that they hold the rights to do so.
 Readers may recommend content, recommendations will be reviewed by an Editor before they are published on the site.